 In Modern Warfare 2, both General Shepherd and Captain Price note that "History is written by the victors."
 The point they're both making is that only they should be trusted to write the history of the events that occur in the plot.
 The twist is that Shepherd is the Big Bad, and Price, despite being He Who Fights Monsters, is one of the good guys.

-Halo is chock full of them.
-Perhaps the best example is where, at the beginning Master Chief John 117 and Arbiter Thel 'Valam are stopped from killing each other by Sergeant Johnson.
+There is onehas one where, at the beginning Master Chief John 117 and Arbiter Thel 'Valam are stopped from killing each other by Sergeant Johnson.
 Thel mutters "Were it so easy..." and stalks off.
 At the end, where Johnson is dead and Chief is MIA, Lord Hood tells Thel that he can't believe Chief is dead.
 Thel looks to the sky and sighs "Were it so easy...".
 This had to have tugged at some heartstrings.

 "What can change the nature of a man?" - The question of Planescape: Torment.
 It's asked more then once during the course of the game and in the end it turns out to be the prerequisite of the whole story: the protagonist longed to atone for some crimes so hideous that a whole life of good deeds wouldn't suffice.
 Regret drove him to seek and obtain immortality.